sheed419/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext: prints line with the pattern "root" and the next 3 lines
 17-hidethisword: print out lines that do not contain the word "bin"
 18-letteronly: displays every line of the file /etc/ssh/sshd_config tha begins with a letter
+19-AZ: changes all characters A and c from input into Z and e